Ankle & Heel Pain Cottesloe

 Causes of Heel Pain

-Heel pain can be caused by heel spurs or by Plantar Fasciitis.
+Heel pain can be caused by a number of conditions; the most common being Plantar Fasciitis.
 Your plantar fascia is a band of tissue between your heel and the ball of your foot.
-When the tissue is strained, small tears can occur and they can get inflamed.
-This is when you would feel pain along the arch of your foot.
-The risk of Plantar Fasciitis is higher if you are an athlete, pregnant, obese or suffering from flat feet.
-A heel spur is an additional bone growth under the heel bone, and as a symptom, it will often be linked to Plantar Fasciitis.
+When the tissue is strained or overused, small tears can occur and the tissue gets inflamed.
+This is when you would feel pain along the arch or heel of your foot, with people describing the first step after rest being the worst.
+The risk of Plantar Fasciitis is higher if you are an athlete, pregnant, obese or suffering from flat feet/poor biomechanics.

 Thor Laser Therapy